 Temporary Uses and Seasonal Events: Seasonal outdoor events intended for a limited duration within any zoning district.
 Such a temporary use shall not be interpreted to be a continuance of a nonconforming use.
-Temporary uses and seasonal sales events may include carnivals, circuses, farmers market, art fairs, craft shows, sidewalk sales, antique sales, Christmas tree sales, flower sales, flea markets and similar events, and may also include temporary residential uses.
+Temporary uses and seasonal sales events may include carnivals, circuses, farmers market, art fairs, craft shows, sidewalk sales, antique sales, fresh cut flower and tree sales, flea markets and similar events, and may also include temporary residential uses.